Seven Kingdoms: Seowyn's Crossing

 War of the Three Heads

-The tipping points came at Brokenwall Keep.
-Spurred by the capture of his son, Lurgrak, Gruzhgarn himself took the field, only to meet defeat at the hands of Lt.
+The tipping point came at Brokenwall Keep.
+Spurred by the capture of his son, Lurgrak, Gruzhgarn himself took the field, only to meet defeat and death at the hands of Lt.
 Daria Havengard and the Fire Wasps.
-With Gruzhgarn slain, the orcs were routed and found themselves in retreat back.
-Some parts of Dalenshire were actually reclaimed from the Orcish Steppes, resulting in the greatest defeat of the orcs since the Second Witching War.
+With Gruzhgarn slain, the orcs were routed, and some parts of Dalenshire were actually reclaimed from the Orcish Steppes, resulting in the greatest defeat of the orcs since the Second Witching War.
+Although a new commander, Klurbok, has stepped in, the loss of the mighty chieftain and the sahuagin alliance has caused many orcs of Sharbaduk to retreat, leaving the orcs of the steppes to fight alone.